 With cases of receiving stolen property, the prosecution must be able to prove that you knew about the items being stolen.

 It is also possible to challenge the overall value of the items stolen.
 If the property in question is determined that the value is less than $200, a misdemeanor charge is likely and your penalties much less severe.
 Reducing a charge of grand larceny to petty larceny in other words.

 At Williams Stone Carpenter Buczek, PC, we always believe you need to be aware of potential consequences you may face.
 In the case of theft, our attorneys will work hard to mitigate any damage or fallout stemming from a theft conviction, however, the following may still apply if found guilty:

-We have convenient office locations in Stafford, Fredericksburg & Manassas that are set up to privately discuss your situation.
-Please schedule your consultation today by calling 540-657-0111.
+We have convenient office locations in Stafford & Manassas that are set up to privately discuss your situation.
+Call or email us to schedule your consultation today.